Weddings @ Bel Air

 "Marriage is a gift God has given to all humankind for the well-being of the entire human family.
 Marriage is a civil contract between a woman and a man.
 For Christians, marriage is a civil covenant through which a man and a woman are called to live out together before God their lives of discipleship.
 In a service of Christian marriage, a lifelong commitment is made by a woman and a man to each other, publicly witnessed and acknowledged by the community of faith."

-Because of demand, we attempt to limit weddings at Bel Air church to members, children of members, and/or active non-members.
-However, we do serve those outside our congregation as a community outreach endeavor.
+Because of demand, we give priority to weddings for Bel Air church members, children of members, and to active non-members.
+However, we do host weddings for Christians outside our congregation when the schedule permits.
 In this case, the Pastors must ascertain that either the bride or groom is a professing Christian.
+Please contact the wedding director for availability (or more info).

 Scheduling Your Wedding

-Since church activities generally have priority, weddings may be officially scheduled only 12 months before the desired date.
+Since church activities generally have priority, weddings may be officially scheduled up to 12 months prior to the wedding date.
 We maintain a wedding calendar up to a year in advance.

 Weddings are normally held on Saturdays, exceptions will be considered upon request.